Jeremiahtaylor2017/rest-api-tutorial/README.md

 - Explore Express and Mongoose
 - Dive deeper into backend architecture and how to write more robust APIs.

+## Summary
+This repo takes you through the process of creating a user, etablishing a session for the user, allow you to see all the sessions generated, and delete sessions (logout).
+There is also a model that allows you to create a product, get the products that were made, update products, and delete products.
+Only the user that created the product will be able to edit the products.

 ### How to use repo
 - Clone down repo and install dependencies (yarn or npm).
     - Make sure you have TypeScript and the compiler for TypeScript installed globally. `npm i -g typescript`